koush/docs.scrypted.app/scrypted-nvr/installation.md

 lsblk
 ```

-The output will look something as shown below:
+The output will be similar to below:

 ```
 NAME   MAJ:MIN RM   SIZE RO TYPE MOUNTPOINTS